orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ##### Fidelity
 Fidelity becomes a story of trust [ref].
 If I assume its consistency, so I don't need to spend resources to check whether that's actually the case.
 Will something fail?
 That question is what fidelity means.
 Fidelity checking is a safety mechanism.

-- [ ] Keep pulsing certain rays "does it continue" - is it still consistent?
+- [ ] Retry: Keep pulsing certain rays "does it continue" - is it still consistent?

 ##### Self-imposed limitations
 - [ ] Limitation as things we seem to not be able to change.